-Principal Scientist for the Pacific Northwest Diabetes Research Institute (PNDRI)
+Principal Scientist for the Pacific Northwest Research Institute (PNRI)

 Previously, Dr. Galas served as senior vice president and professor for the Institute for Systems Biology (ISB), a non-profit research institute with the mission of transforming biological and medical research by creating and using systems approaches to unravel the workings of complex biological systems.
 Prior to that, Dr. Galas was a co-founder of Keck Graduate Institute, (KGI), where he served as first chief academic officer and chancellor.
 He was also president and chief scientific officer of Chiroscience R&D, based on the start-up company, Darwin Molecular, which he also co-founded.
 All of these organizations, including PNDRI, ISB, KGI, Darwin Molecular and Chiroscience R&D are based in Seattle, Washington.